 You know London’s creativity from Milan’s heritage, Paris’ classicism from New York’s diversity — but one corner of the world is giving the four major fashion capitals some considerable competition.
 Enter the Scandi style set.

 If you’re feeling inspired, and — let’s be honest — a little bit envious of Scandinavia’s fresh take on minimal-meets-maximal, you’re certainly not the only one.
-The rest of the world has forever idolised everything from Scandinavia’s Mid-Century furniture design to its down-to-earth, cosy concepts like ‘hygge’.
+The rest of the world has forever idolized everything from Scandinavia’s Mid-Century furniture design to its down-to-earth, cozy concepts like ‘hygge’.

 The fashion crowd is no exception when it comes to Scandi infatuation.
 Inspired by the region’s effortless take on comfortable and classic-yet-cool outfits, Stockholm, Copenhagen, and Oslo fashion weeks pioneer their exciting vision for the season ahead.

 We discussed all things Scandi style, trends, and brands with Swedish Product Developer and Content Creator, Ellen Claesson (@ellenclaesson).

 Once associated with strict basics, Scandinavian fashion has evolved to place comfort at the forefront of everything.
 ‘For me, it’s both minimalistic and conscious,’ says Ellen.
 ‘People in Scandinavia are generally very aware and interested in their local fashion industry.’

 ‘People value well-sewn garments and stylish cuts, and we embrace the functionality of everyday life in Scandinavia.
 But hey, we also have incredible brands to showcase.’

 For some time, Scandi style was stuck in a minimal echo chamber, known for tonal hues and head-to-toe black.
 Brands like GANNI and Stine Goya have refreshed the color palette with welcoming bold and bright additions.
 This is Scandi 2.0.